 Chromatic Aberration correction not displayed

-#4 Updated by Ulrich Pegelow almost 7 years ago
+#4 Updated by Ulrich Pegelow over 7 years ago

 - Affected Version changed from 1.1.2 to git development version